-Chester County Hospital learned that it achieved Magnet® recognition as a reflection of its nursing professionalism, teamwork and superiority in patient care.
-Magnet recognition is determined by the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program®, which ensures that rigorous standards for nursing excellence are met.
-With this credential, West Chester-based Chester County Hospital, which is part of Penn Medicine, joins the Magnet community -- a select group of 446 health care organizations worldwide.
-Only 7% of U.S. hospitals are currently Magnet recognized. i
+On August 19, 2019, Chester County Hospital learned that it achieved Magnet® redesignation as a reflection of its nursing professionalism, teamwork and superiority in patient care.
+The hospital first received Magnet recognition in 2014.
+Every health care organization that has been awarded the status must reapply for redesignation every four years.
+Designation is determined by the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program®, which ensures that rigorous standards for nursing excellence are met.
+With this credential, Chester County Hospital, which is part of Penn Medicine, remains a member of the prestigious Magnet community -- a select group of 508 health care organizations worldwide.
+Only 8.5% of U.S. hospitals are currently Magnet recognized.1

 Magnet recognition has become the gold standard for nursing excellence and is taken into consideration when the public judges health care organizations.
 In fact, U.S. News & World Report's annual showcase of "America's Best Hospitals" includes Magnet recognition in its ranking criteria for quality of inpatient care.

 An organization seeking to reapply for Magnet recognition must provide documented evidence of how Magnet concepts, performance, and quality were sustained and improved over the four-year period since the hospital received its most recent recognition.
 Patient satisfaction, nurse sensitive quality indicators and RN satisfaction must outperform the national benchmark for the most recent of five quarters of the last eight.